-- Increasing iron rich foods in the diet as pregnancy can deplete iron stores
+- Adding more iron-rich foods in the diet, as pregnancy can deplete iron stores

 - Soft cheeses including Camembert, ricotta, feta, blue cheese, Brie, bocconcini.
 (These foods are safe if they are used in cooking if the food is cooked properly).

 - Raw and undercooked seafood, meat and eggs

 - Cold Meats are also a risk for Listeria.
 Any cold meat that is unpackaged from a delicatessen, sandwich bars, pre-sliced packaged meats